ahmed965/mini-projects-js-css/smiley-face/README.md

 # smiley_face
-smiley face using HTML and CSS
+1. Smiley face using HTML and CSS
+2. It animate when you hover over it